TPapiernik/kickstarter-analysis/README.md

 If you examine the differences between Successful and Failed Theater Campaigns in the US, some other trends are revealed as well.
 Failed campaigns started with a Goal twice as large as Successful campaigns on average ($5,000 vs $10,000), and had Average Pledge amounts nearly Ten Times smaller ($550 vs $5,500)!
 There were marked differences in the Number and Type of Backers as well: Successful campaigns had more backers (Average of 60 vs 7), and a higher proportion of large average donations.
 In contrast, Failed campaigns ended with a smaller number of Backers and smaller average donations.

 Turning our attention overseas, the outlook for putting on a Musical in Great Britain is quite a bit different, and poses a greater challenge.
 The Average Goal for these productions during the period under study was 4,000 Pounds, but the Average Amount Pledged was not even Half this amount.
-This stark contrast can be seen in a side-by side comparisson in Figure 3:
+This stark contrast can be seen in a side-by side comparison in Figure 3:

 ![Figure 3](british_musicals.png)

-## Reccommendations
+## Recommendations